mukunda-/my-career-handled/README.md

 Most assets are copyrighted by their respective authors and used without permission.
-Activities portrayed within do not accurately reflect the wonderful people behind the faces, except for Mister Waite - his portrayal is semi-accurate.
+Activities portrayed within do not accurately reflect the wonderful people behind the faces, except for Mr. Waite - his portrayal is semi-accurate.